syncfusion-content/asp.netwebforms-docs/aspnet/AutoComplete/Behavior-Settings.md

 The following steps help you disable editing in an AutoComplete textbox.

-In the design page, define the AutoComplete control and configure ReadOnlyproperty
+In the design page, define the AutoComplete control and configure ReadOnly property